modernmt/modernmt/INSTALL.md

 sudo dpkg -i libcudnn7_7.5.1.10-1+cuda10.1_amd64.deb
 ```

-### Java 8 and Python 3.6
+### Java 8 and Python 3

-ModernMT requires Java 8 and Python 3.
+ModernMT requires Java 8 and Python 3.6 (or higher).
 If not already installed on your system, you can run the following command:
 ```bash
 sudo apt install openjdk-8-jdk python3 python3-pip
 ```